 Petroleum and coal companies aren't going away just yet, but we can see an increase of money being directed to providers of solar, wind, natural gas, nuclear, and hydroelectric power.
 The Energy Information Institute projects that clean natural gas will provide a larger share of the nation's electricity in the coming years, along with an increase in the use of wind and solar energy and a decline in coal use.
 Other sources of energy—such as biomass, geothermal, hydroelectric, and tidal power—are also showing increasing promise.

 There are some current headwinds to the growth of clean energy companies.
-The current administration has shown little enthusiasm for pro-environment causes and has opposed tax credits for things like electric cars or the use of renewable energy.
+When the political environment for clean energy supports things like tax credits, it helps clean energy companies, but this environment often changes.
 Moreover, the implementation of higher tariffs on solar panels, steel, and aluminum has brought added costs to renewable energy firms.
 Still, the overall demand for renewable sources of electricity in the coming years could make certain clean energy companies a good bet for investors.

 Things to Consider Before Investing